pivotal-cf/docs-identity/README.md

-# Single Sign-On (SSO) for VMware Tanzu Docs
+# Single Sign-On (SSO) for VMware Tanzu Application Service Docs

-This repo contains the documentation for Single Sign-On for VMware Tanzu, which enables users to authenticate with an external identity provider rather than having to create a new account or re-enter credentials.
+This repo contains the documentation for Single Sign-On for VMware Tanzu Application Service, which enables users to authenticate with an external identity provider rather than having to create a new account or re-enter credentials.
 Single Sign-On grants users centralized access to applications in various spaces, as well as to Ops Manager, Apps Manager, and other Cloud Foundry components.